Ham Radio Emergency Power

 • What accessories will I need to run the generator (fuel, heavy-duty extension cords, transfer switch)?

-How Many Watts Will Your Generator Need to Produce?
+How Many Watts Will Your Emergency Generator Need to Produce regardless of what type it is?

 Add up the wattage of your ham equipment, tools, appliances, motors and any other equipment or household items you want to run at the same time.
 Then select a generator with the RUNNING wattage rating to exceed the total load.
 Keep in mind that tools and appliances with electric motors require additional tool/appliance SURGE wattage at startup that can be double or triple the normal running wattage requirement.
 Look at the surge watts required and make sure you choose a generator with enough additional wattage to start them.
 Keep in mind that you typically are not starting more than half of the items at the same time.